elliottback/Whisky-Reviews/reviews/Dewar's Blended Scotch Whisky 12 Year.md

 * **Taste:** pine sap, pickled ginger, stewed pears, spice; a dash of cream
 * **Finish:** short; some caramel and spice with honey

-This is very pleasant but generic.
+This is pleasant but generic.
 It would improve if it were bottled at a higher ABV; the marrying process in blending is less useful when you've gone to the rock-bottom of ABVs, so that extra six months finish as a blend does nothing more than really muddy up any potential complexity.

 **Rating: 4/10**